gongybable/gongybable.github.io/pages/Data_Structure_And_Algorithm/samples/index.md

         old, new = new, old + new
     return new

-'''
-For a fibonacci sequence, get a new sequence from Fn % m
+#For a fibonacci sequence, get a new sequence from Fn % m

-we can see that it is a pisano period sequence starts with 0, 1.
+#we can see that it is a pisano period sequence starts with 0, 1.
-'''

 def get_fibonacci_huge(n, m):
     a = 0
     b = 1